-John Greenleaf Whittier, 1807-, was born in Haverhill, Massachusetts; and, with short intervals of absence, he has always resided in that vicinify, having moved to Amesbury in 1840.
-His parents were Friends, or "Quakers," and he has always held to the same faith.
+John Greenleaf Whittier, 1807-1892, was born in Haverhill, Mass., and, with short intervals of absence, he always resided in that vicinity.
+His parents were Friends or "Quakers," and he always held to the same faith.
 He spent his boyhood on a farm, occasionally writing verses for the papers even then.
 Two years of study in the academy seem to have given him all the special opportunity for education that he ever enjoyed.
 In 1829 he edited a newspaper in Boston, and the next year assumed a similar position in Hartford.
 For two years he was a member of the Massachusetts legislature.
-In 1836 he edited an anti-slavery paper in Philadelphia, and was secretary of the American Anti-Slavery Society.
+In 1836 he edited an antislavery paper in Philadelphia, and was secretary of the American Anti-Slavery Society.

-Mr. Whittier has written extensively both in prose and verse.
-During the last fifteen years he has published several volumes of poems, and has written frequently for the pages of the "Atlantie Monthly."
-An earnest opponent of slavery, some of his poems bearing on that subject are fiery and even bitter; but, in general, their sentiment is gentle, and often pathetic.
-As a poet, he takes rank among those most highly esteemed by his countrymen.
+Mr. Whittier wrote extensively both in prose and verse.
+During the later years of his life he published several volumes of poems, and contributed frequently to the pages of the "Atlantic Monthly."
+An earnest opponent of slavery, some of his poems bearing on that subject are flery and even bitter; but, in general, their sentiment is gentle, and often pathetic.
+As a poet, he took rank among those most highly esteemed by his countrymen.
 "Snow-Bound," published in 1865, is one of the longest and best of his poems.
 Several of his shorter pieces are marked by much smoothness and sweetness.

-BLESSINGS on thee, little man, Barefoot boy, with check of tan!
-With thy turned-up pantaloons, And thy merry whistled tunes; With thy red lip, redder still Kissed by strawberries on the hill; With the sunshine on thy face, Through thy torn brim's jaunty grace;
+Blessings on thee, little man,

+Barefoot boy, with cheek of tan!

+With thy turned-up pantaloons,

+And thy merry whistled tunes;

+With thy red lip, redder still

+Kissed by strawberries on the hill;

+With the sunshine on thy face,

+Through thy torn brim's jaunty grace;

-From my heart I give thee joy,- I was once a barefoot boy!
-Prince thou art, - the grown-up man Only is republican.
+From my heart I give thee joy,-

+I was once a barefoot boy!

+Prince thou art,-the grown-up man

+Only is republican.

 Let the million-dollared ride!

-Barefoot, trudging at his side, Thou hast more than he can buy In the reach of ear and eye,- Outward sunshine, inward joy: Blessings on thee, barefoot boy!
+Barefoot, trudging at his side,

+Thou hast more than he can buy

+In the reach of ear and eye,-

+Outward sunshine, inward joy:

+Blessings on thee, barefoot boy!

-Oh for boyhood's painless play, Sleep that wakes in laughing day, Health that mocks the doctor's rules, Knowledge never learned of schools, Of the wild bee's morning chase, Of the wild flower's time and place, Flight of fowl and habitude Of the tenants of the wood ; How the tortoise bears his shell, How the woodchuck digs his cell, And the ground-mole sinks his well; How the robin feeds her young, How the oriole's nest is hung; Where the whitest lilies blow, Where the freshest berries grow, Where the ground-nut trails its vine, Where the wood-grape's clusters shine; Of the black wasp's cunning way Mason of his walls of clay, And the architectural plans Of gray hornet artisans!-For, eschewing books and tasks, Nature answers all he asks; Hand in hand with her he walks,
+Oh for boyhood's painless play, Sleep that wakes in laughing day, Health that mocks the doctor's rules, Knowledge never learned of schools, Of the wild bee's morning chase, Of the wild flower's time and place, Flight of fowl and habitude Of the tenants of the wood: How the tortoise bears his shell.
+How the woodchuck digs his cell, And the ground mole sinks his well How the robin feeds her young, How the oriole's nest is hung; Where the whitest lilies blow.
+Where the freshest berries grow, Where the groundnut trails its vine, Where the wood grape's clusters shine; Of the black wasp's cunning way, Mason of his walls of clay, And the architectural plans Of gray hornet artisans!- For, eschewing books and tasks, Nature answers all he asks: Hand in hand with her he walks,